John Perrot: Lord Deputy of Ireland

-Before he had time to begin in the south, Perrot got wind of raids into the northern province of Ulster by the Scottish clans Maclean and MacDonald at the invitation of Sorley Boy MacDonnell.
-Perrot marched a contingent of the Royal Irish Army north from the Pale to confront the Scots, but Sorley Boy evaded them by returning to Scotland, only to return later with reinforcements.
+Before he had time to begin in the south, Perrot got wind of raids into the northern province of Ulster by the Scottish clans Maclean and MacDonald in alliance with Somhairle Buidhe Mac Domhnaill.
+Perrot marched a contingent of the Royal Irish Army north from the Pale to confront the Scots, but Sorley Boy evaded them by retreating to Scotland, only to return later with reinforcements.
 Elizabeth roundly abused her deputy for launching such an expensive and unadvised campaign, but by 1586 Perrot had brought Sorley Boy to a mutually beneficial submission.
-At about this time Perrot also sanctioned the kidnapping at Rathmullan of Hugh Roe O'Donnell, Tanist of Clan O'Donnell, (who was lured to a wine tasting on a merchant ship anchored in Lough Swilly and then sealed in a cabin and brought to imprisonment in Dublin Castle), a move which gave the crown some leverage over the Irish clans of County Donegal.
+At about this time Perrot also sanctioned the kidnapping at Rathmullan of Hugh Roe O'Donnell, Tanist to the Chief of the Name of Clan O'Donnell, (who was lured to a wine tasting on a merchant ship anchored in Lough Swilly and then sealed in a cabin and brought to imprisonment in Dublin Castle), a move which gave the crown some leverage over the Irish clans of County Donegal.
 Perrot's northern strategy also secured the submission of Hugh Maguire, Lord of Fermanagh.

 The plantation of Munster got off to a slow start in the face of lawsuits brought by landowners associated with the Geraldine rebels.
 In the west, Perrot did have success in 1585 by perfecting a composition of the province of Connaught, an unusually even-handed contract between the Crown and landowners by which the Queen received certain rents in return for settling land titles and tenant dues.
 In the same year a parliament was convened at Dublin, the first since 1569, with great hopes expressed upon the attendance of the Gaelic lords.
 The sessions proved a disappointment: although the act for the attainder of Desmond (clearing the escheat of the rebel's estates to the Crown) was passed, the ambitious schedule of legislation ran into difficulty, particularly over the suspension of Poynings' Law.
 At the prorogation in 1587, Perrot was so frustrated with the influence of factions within both houses of parliament (orchestrated to a large degree by the Earl of Ormond) that he begged to be recalled to England.